ijlaldev007/crime-report/README.md

   - Credentials provider setup
   - Session callback configuration
 - **Error Boundaries**:
-  - Handle OAuth provider errors
+  - Handle authentication failures
-  - Session creation failures
+  - Session creation/validation errors
+  - Token expiration handling

 ---

 ### Task 1.2: User Login ✅
 **User Story**: As a registered user, I want to log in with my email and password so that I can access my account and use the platform's features

-#### Subtask 1.2.1: Login Form
+#### Subtask 1.2.1: Login Form ✅
 - **User Story**: As a registered user, I want a simple login form with email and password fields so that I can easily access my account
 - **Constraints**:
   - Input validation